Open-Source-Compliance/Sharing-creates-value/Events/OpenChainAndFriends/OpenChain_and_Friends_2025.md

 # Q&A
 - Who is event target audience?​

--- Software developers, security professionals and OSPO representatives​
+  - Software developers, security professionals and OSPO representatives​

 - What the event location?​

--- Day 1& 2 - Haus der Architekten in Stuttgart, Day 3 - Urban Harbor Ludwigsburg​
+  - Day 1& 2 - Haus der Architekten in Stuttgart, Day 3 - Urban Harbor Ludwigsburg​

+- What is the content about?
+  - We will have presentations from community representatives and workshops all around Software Management in the Software Supply Chain.
+The event meant to be interactive and the concrete program will be developed and updated incrementally on this page until the event.
+The topic backlog is https://github.com/Open-Source-Compliance/Sharing-creates-value/blob/openchain_and_friends_2025_topic_backlog/Events/OpenChainAndFriends/Topic_backlog.md .
+Contributions are welcome.

 - Can I already express my interest to join the event?​

--- Not yet, the registration page should go live beginning February​
+  - Yes, the registration page is here: [Register here / Hier registrieren](https://cvent.me/ykK8y2)

 - Do I need to purchase a ticket?​

--- No, this will be a free event but you are required to register for a ticket​
+  - No, this will be a free event but you are required to register for a ticket​

 - Is this a Linux Foundation event?​

--- Yes, it is, and it will adhere to the Linux Foundation's policies and code of conduct​
+  - Yes, it is, and it will adhere to the Linux Foundation's policies and code of conduct​